-COURSE: CHEMISTRY COURSE NO: 11050 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil COURSE DESCRIPTION The study of Chemistry in Year 11 and 12 enables students to develop an appreciation and understanding of materials and their properties, structures, interactions and related applications.
+Course: Chemistry Course Number 11050 2 units for each Year 11 and Year 12 Board Developed Course Exclusions: Nil

+The study of Chemistry in Year 11 and 12 enables students to develop an appreciation and understanding of materials and their properties, structures, interactions and related applications.
 Through applying Working Scientifically skills and processes, the course aims to examine how chemical theories, models and practices are used and developed.

-MAIN TOPICS COVERED Year 11 Year 12 Modules Properties and Structure of Matter Introduction to Quantitative Chemistry Reactive Chemistry Drivers of Reactions Modules Equilibrium and Acid Reactions Acid/base Reactions Organic Chemistry Applying Chemical Ideas Properties and Structure of Matter Introduction to Quantitative Chemistry Reactive Chemistry Equilibrium and Acid Reactions Acid/base Reactions Organic Chemistry
+- Properties and Structure of Matter

+- Introduction to Quantitative Chemistry

+- Reactive Chemistry

+- Drivers of Reactions

+- Equilibrium and Acid Reactions

+- Acid/base Reactions

+- Organic Chemistry

+- Applying Chemical Ideas